gazebosim/gz-gui/Migration.md

 * Header files under `ignition/...` are deprecated and will be removed in future versions.
   Please use `gz/...` instead.

-* The `ignition-gui` element is deprecated and will be removed.
+* The `gz-gui` element is deprecated and will be removed.
   Please use `gz-gui` instead.

 * `ignitionVersion()` is deprecated and will be removed in future versions.